jcg0025/meanSite/README.md

 #flowandsnow

-##A site for river rats and powderheads to get live river and mountain conditions from across the country
+###A site for river rats and powderheads to get live river and mountain conditions from across the country

-##built with the MEAN stack
+###Built with the MEAN stack